team-simplay/SimPlay/docs/source/quickstart.rst

 **Using Containers:**

-The following example shows how to use the ``VisualContainer`` class:
+The following example shows how to use the :class:`~simplay.components.VisualContainer` class:

 .. code-block:: python

-    from simplay import VisualEnvironment, VisualContainer
-    from simplay import BasicVisualUtil, ContainerVisualUtil
+    from simplay import VisualEnvironment, VisualContainer, BasicVisualUtil, ContainerVisualUtil

     class MyContainer(VisualContainer):
         def __init__(self, env):